harumuki/thorsten-hans.com/_posts/2017-03-04-make-writing-technical-content-great-again.md

 ```

 ## Convention over Configuration (CoC)
-I love the concept of *Convention over Configuration*, it’s easier to define a clean structure once and follow that “convention” instead of providing a “configuration” for each and every article.
+I love the concept of *Convention over Configuration*, it's easier to define a clean structure once and follow that “convention” instead of providing a “configuration” for each and every article.

 All my articles are structured using a simple schema.